-A legal aid or legal services office is a group of lawyers who represent people who cannot afford to pay a lawyer.
-Most offices handle only civil, not criminal, cases.
+Most legal aid and legal services offices handle only civil, not criminal, cases.
 (Criminal defendants who can't afford lawyers separately get court-appointed counsel.)
 Most offices don't take bankruptcies, divorce cases, or personal injury cases.
 But, when it comes to other areas of law, they typically represent both plaintiffs (people who sue someone else) and defendants (the people being sued).
 Legal aid lawyers are paid by grants and might receive some government funding.

 "Legal aid" refers to a group of lawyers who work exclusively for the clients who qualify for their services—poor clients.
-These attorneys are expert in matters of landlord-tenant law, consumer law, welfare matters, and other areas of law that many poor people encounter.
-In keeping with the origins of the concept of legal aid (see "Where Did Legal Aid Come From?"), they are on the lookout for cases that can result in legal reform, not just a victory for a solitary litigant.
+These attorneys tend to be experts in landlord-tenant law, consumer law, welfare matters, and other areas of law that many poor people encounter.
+In keeping with the origins of the concept of legal aid, they are on the lookout for cases that can result in legal reform, not just a victory for a solitary litigant.

 The fastest way to find legal aid or pro bono opportunities near you is to go online.

-If you find some matches, go to the websites and read about the kinds of cases the organization will take (most have geared-up to handle COVID-related cases, which always involve housing).
+If you find some matches, go to the websites and read about the kinds of cases the organization will take.
 You might find a pre-screening application, or simply an invitation to call the office and speak with an intake attorney.
 If several offices appear to be a match for your case, contact them all.

 All legal aid offices require that their clients not exceed maximum income requirements (look for these requirements on the website).
 Before visiting your local office, gather tax returns, pay stubs, bank statements, and anything else that will give a current, accurate, and complete picture of your financial situation.

-As explained, individual lawyers and law firms offer pro bono services.
+As explained, some individual lawyers and law firms offer pro bono services.
 Follow the suggestions below to find lawyers in your area who might take your case for free.